docholliday3030/docholliday3030.github.io/README.md

 What I Hope To Achieve

-The purpose of this repository is to help me achieve the following goals in my journey as a programmer:
+The purpose of this document is to help me achieve the following goals in my journey as a programmer:

 1. Master the Fundamentals
 	•	Goal: Strengthen my understanding of core programming concepts like algorithms, data structures, and object-oriented programming.